Shoes

 When young and old embrace the fact that none of us are getting off the earth alive.

-When we understand, we all bleed.
+When we understand, we realize that we all bleed.

 We bleed for the sake of love.